dazhlord/DeFiLendingPlateform/README.md

 ## Main Work Flow
 ### 1. User deposits whitelisted LP Tokens to the vault.
-Each LP tokens(Uniswap, Curve, Balancer) are deposited into each Vaults.
+MainLending Vault manages LP tokens(Uniswap, Curve, Balancer) and these LP tokens are deposited into plateform via Vault contract.
-Each Vault implement its own strategy.
+Vault deposits them to corresponding strategies and users who deposit LPtokens can take advantage from these protocols.

-UnivVault is main vault contract which manages UniswapV2 LP tokens.
+UnivStrategy takes Uniswap LP tokens and deposit them to Uniswap Pools.

-CurveVault manages Curve LP tokens and all Curve LP tokens deposited by users will be deposited to Convex.
+CurveStrategy takes Curve LP tokens from Vault and all Curve LP tokens deposited by users will be deposited into Convex.
 Users can borrow stablecoin based on collateral including profits from Convex.

-BalancerVault is for Balancer LP tokens and these LP tokens will be deposited to Balancer gauge.
+BalancerStrategy is for Balancer LP tokens and these LP tokens will be deposited to Balancer gauge.
 Users can borrow based on collateral including profits from Balancer gauge.
 ### 2. User borrows stablecoin based on collateral.
-Borrow amounts cannot go over LTV.
+Borrowing amounts cannot go over LTV.
 ### 3. User can repay the debt by paying debt interest first and then repay debt.
 Debt interest is calculated based on the interest rate.
 Means that debt increases automatically by time passes based on interest rate(APR).